dcai-course/dcai-course/_lectures/dataset-creation-curation.md

 - Response bias (e.g. survey response rates, prompting bias in the questions asked or multiple-choice answer options)

-- Availability bias -- using data that happens to be convenient rather than most representative (e.g. only surveying interviewees in a particular location).
+- Availability bias -- using data that happens to be convenient rather than most representative (e.g. only surveying interviewees that are my friends).

 - Long tail bias -- in applications with many different possible rare scenarios, collection mechanisms may prevent some from appearing in the dataset (e.g. autonomous vehicle gets bumped into wrong side of road).

+### Dealing with selection bias in collected data

+Once allowed to creep into your data, selection bias can be *hard* to mitigate via modeling.
+One strategy to at least better evaluate models trained on biased data is to hold out a validation set most representative of conditions expected during deployment:

+- If data are collected over time in a changing environment, one might hold out the most recent data as the validation set.
+- If data are collected from multiple locations and new locations will be encountered during deployment, one might reserve all data from some locations for validation.
+- If data contain important but rare events, one might over-sample these when randomly selecting validation data.

 # How much data will we need to collect?